Beefy.Finance (BIFI) Price Tops $1,218.90 on Exchanges

-Beefy.Finance (BIFI) traded flat against the U.S. dollar during the 1 day period ending at 17:00 PM ET on May 22nd.
-In the last week, Beefy.Finance has traded flat against the U.S. dollar.
+Beefy.Finance (BIFI) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM ET on May 28th.
 Beefy.Finance has a total market cap of $87.76 million and $1.93 million worth of Beefy.Finance was traded on exchanges in the last 24 hours.
-One Beefy.Finance coin can now be purchased for about $1,218.90 or 0.01944209 BTC on major exchanges.
+One Beefy.Finance coin can currently be purchased for $1,218.90 or 0.01944209 BTC on exchanges.
+During the last seven days, Beefy.Finance has traded flat against the dollar.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.